 Fire Plan Review

-The inspector responsible for fire plan reviews verifies that construction documents comply with all applicable building, fire, and life safety codes for fire protection and life safety requirements.
-This verification is for the safety of all owners, tenants, occupants, and/or patrons.
+The inspector responsible for fire plan reviews verifies that construction documents comply with all applicable building, fire and life safety codes for fire protection and life safety requirements.
+This verification is for the safety of all owners, tenants, occupants and/or patrons.

 Fire Alarm & Sprinkler Acceptance Test

 The inspectors conduct fire alarm and/or sprinkler acceptance tests in commercial businesses.
-This is a verification of either system is in proper operating condition and is in compliance with necessary codes.
+This is a verification that either system is in proper operating condition and is in compliance with necessary codes.
 This test can be conducted on either new commercial businesses or on new systems in old commercial businesses.